 Learn How to Turn Your Tax Liability into Scholarships for Our Students

-Launched in 2001, Pennsylvania’s Educational Improvement Tax Credit program (EITC) is a mutually beneficial initiative for businesses wishing to both save on their annual taxes and also to give back to the community.
+Launched in 2001, Pennsylvania’s Educational Improvement Tax Credit program (EITC) is a mutually beneficial initiative for businesses wishing to save on their annual taxes and also give back to the communities.
 The outcome for participating businesses is a reduced tax liability (both state and federal), awarded in exchange for donations to a nonprofit scholarship or educational improvement organization such as KenCrest.
 Individuals can also take advantage of this tax savings opportunity through a Special Purpose Entity (SPE).

 One of the first things to do when considering EITC participation is talk with an accountant to determine whether traditional EITC participation or a Special Purpose Entity is more advantageous.
 For some, the choice will be clear, based on eligibility, but others may qualify for both – another reason EITC participation is so attractive.

 For contributions to Pre-Kindergarten Scholarship Organizations (PKSO), a business may receive a tax credit equal to 100% of the first $10,000 contributed, and up to 90% of the remaining amount contributed up to a maximum credit of $200,000 annually.
 A business may qualify to participate if it pays Pennsylvania State Income Tax, or one of several other taxes noted on the Department of Community & Economic Development (DCED) website.